mlgordon/vpc/errors.md

 The public gateway currently is attached to one or more subnets.
 You must detach the public gateway from all subnets before you can delete it.

+To see which subnet is using the public gateway, use the `GET /v1/subnets?version=2019-01-01&generation=1` API.
+Equivalent CLI command: `ibmcloud is subnets`.
+To detach the public gateway from the subnet, use the API command `DELETE /v1/subnets/{subnet_id}/public_gateway?version=2019-01-01&generation=1` or the CLI command `ibmcloud is subnet-public-gateway-detach`.

 ## rate_limit_exceeded
 **Message**: Too many requests within a short time.